TrueSightDAO/documentation/README.md

 # Overview
-This document provides instructions on how to access the Mobile API
+This document provides instructions on how to access our World Sentiment Analysis API

 - [User information](#user-information)
 - [User watchlist](#user-watchlist)